DemkivV/deep-learning-experiments/README.md

 ### Training Time

 As with all mentioned very low resolution datasets, with a *GTX 1070* it took roughly 5–6min for 25 epochs.
-Though, improvements for such simple tasks actually slowed down already after a few epochs.
+Though, improvements stagnated after just a few epochs.

 ## Cityscapes